MikroElektronika/mikrosdk_click_v2/clicks/current6/README.md

 ## Example Description

-> This example demonstrates the use of Current 6 click board by reading the input voltage and current measurements.
+> This example demonstrates the use of Current 6 Click board by reading the input voltage and current measurements.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c